The Blade: Anatomy and Terminology

 Bone (Stabilized / Raw)

 Cream-to-tan, sometimes with subtle striping or figuring.
-"Jigged" bone has patterns ground into the surface for grip texture; sometimes dyed (red, green, black).
-Raw bone is porous — absorbs oils and stains; stabilized bone is resin-impregnated for consistency.
-Common in traditional Western pocketknife handles; occasionally on fixed-blade kitchen knives for traditional aesthetic appeal.
+"Jigged" bone has patterns ground into the surface for grip texture, and is sometimes dyed (red, green, black).
+Raw bone is porous and absorbs oils and stains, whereas stabilized bone is resin-impregnated for consistency.
+Common in traditional Western pocketknife handles, and occasionally on fixed-blade kitchen knives for traditional aesthetic appeal.

 Stag Antler

-Natural bumpy texture from velvet attachment — tan to medium brown, irregular and organic.
-Each piece unique.
-Excellent grip even when wet.
-Can crack with humidity changes if unstabilized.
-Traditional European hunting-knife aesthetic; used on some artisan kitchen knives (Nordic, Alpine, American frontier tradition) for character and distinctiveness.
+Natural bumpy texture from the velvet attachment, tan to medium brown, irregular and organic.
+Each piece is unique.
+Excellent grip even when wet, though it can crack with humidity changes if unstabilized.
+A traditional European hunting-knife aesthetic, it is used on some artisan kitchen knives (Nordic, Alpine, and American frontier traditions) for character and distinctiveness.

 Mother of Pearl / Abalone

-MOP: creamy white with mild iridescence.
-Abalone / paua (New Zealand, most prized): green-blue-gold-purple iridescence shifting dramatically with viewing angle.
-Brittle — composed of calcium carbonate platelets that chip and crack with impact.
-Primarily decorative: presentation-grade knives, ornate oyster knives, collector custom work.
-Not a working kitchen knife handle.
+Mother of pearl is creamy white with mild iridescence.
+Abalone and paua (from New Zealand, the most prized) show a green-blue-gold-purple iridescence that shifts dramatically with viewing angle.
+It is brittle, composed of calcium carbonate platelets that chip and crack under impact.
+Primarily decorative: presentation-grade knives, ornate oyster knives, and collector custom work.
+It is not a working kitchen knife handle.

 Mammoth Ivory

-Cream to light tan; sometimes mineral-stained blue, green, brown, or gray ("stained mammoth ivory" — highly prized).
-Definitive identification marker: Schreger lines — a cross-hatching pattern visible in cross-section.
-In mammoth ivory, Schreger angles are typically greater than 90°; in elephant ivory, less than 90°.
-This geometric difference is used by customs officials.
-Legal in most jurisdictions (pre-dates CITES); request documentation from reputable sellers.
+Cream to light tan, sometimes mineral-stained blue, green, brown, or gray (this "stained mammoth ivory" is highly prized).
+The definitive identification marker is the Schreger lines, a cross-hatching pattern visible in cross-section.
+In mammoth ivory the Schreger angles are typically greater than 90°; in elephant ivory they are less than 90°.
+Customs officials use this geometric difference.
+It is legal in most jurisdictions, since it predates The Convention on International Trade in Endangered Species, which restricts trade in protected species; fossil mammoth ivory predates it and is generally exempt.; request documentation from reputable sellers.

 Tagua Nut (Vegetable Ivory)

-Creamy white, fine texture — visually similar to ivory.
-Can be dyed.
-Lacks the Schreger lines of true ivory.
-Dense for a nut material; takes carving and polish well.
+Creamy white, fine texture, visually similar to ivory.
+It can be dyed.
+It lacks the Schreger lines of true ivory.
+Dense for a nut material, it takes carving and polish well.
 Moderate moisture sensitivity.
-A sustainable, legal, and ethical alternative to animal ivory — harvested from naturally fallen nuts of Phytelephas palms in Ecuador, Colombia, and Peru.
+A sustainable, legal, and ethical alternative to animal ivory, harvested from the naturally fallen nuts of Phytelephas palms in Ecuador, Colombia, and Peru.

 Stainless Steel (Monoblock)

 Mirror polished, brushed, or bead-blasted.
-Extremely durable — no organic material to degrade, absorb moisture, or harbor bacteria.
-Heavy, shifting balance toward the handle.
-Grip: poor on polished finishes; acceptable on textured/bead-blasted.
-Global's hollow-handle design partially compensates by dimpling the surface and filling the hollow with sand to achieve a calculated balance point.
+Extremely durable, with no organic material to degrade, absorb moisture, or harbor bacteria.
+Heavy, which shifts balance toward the handle.
+Grip is poor on polished finishes and acceptable on textured or bead-blasted ones.
+Global's hollow-handle design partially compensates by dimpling the surface and filling the hollow with sand to reach a calculated balance point.

 Titanium

 ~40% lighter than steel for the same volume.
-Can be anodized to vivid interference colors — blue, purple, gold, green, teal — without dye (color comes from light interference through a thin oxide layer).
-Excellent corrosion resistance, hypoallergenic, slightly warmer to the touch than steel.
-More common as Wa handle ferrules and fittings on high-end custom Japanese knives than as full handle slabs.
+It can be anodized to vivid interference colors (blue, purple, gold, green, teal) without dye, since the color comes from light interference through a thin oxide layer.
+Excellent corrosion resistance, hypoallergenic, and slightly warmer to the touch than steel.
+More common as wa handle ferrules and fittings on high-end custom Japanese knives than as full handle slabs.

 Aluminum

 Lighter than titanium.
-Can be anodized in multiple colors with a harder, more corrosion-resistant surface.
-Soft by metal standards — shows dings and scratches more than steel or titanium.
+It can be anodized in multiple colors, which gives a harder, more corrosion-resistant surface.
+Soft by metal standards, it shows dings and scratches more than steel or titanium.
 Cold to the touch.
-More common on tactical and EDC knives than kitchen knives.
-Occasionally used for Wa-handle ferrules or fittings on mid-range custom Japanese knives.
+More common on tactical and Everyday carry: pocket knives and tools designed to be carried daily. knives than on kitchen knives.
+Occasionally used for wa-handle ferrules or fittings on mid-range custom Japanese knives.

 Pins, Rivets, and Handle Attachment

-The pins or rivets visible on the side of a Western-handle knife help keep the handle slabs attached to the tang.
-In most quality knives, structural epoxy does the primary work; the pins provide mechanical backup, shear resistance, and visual continuity.
+The pins or rivets on the side of a Western-handle knife help hold the handle slabs to the tang.
+In most quality knives a structural epoxy does the primary work, and the pins provide mechanical backup, resistance to shearing, and visual continuity.

-Stainless Steel Pins.
+Stainless steel pins.
 The modern standard.
-Stronger than brass, no color change over time, corrosion-resistant.
-Used in combination with two-part structural epoxy — the epoxy does the structural work; the pins provide shear resistance and visual consistency.
+Stronger than brass, with no color change and full corrosion resistance, used alongside two-part epoxy that does the structural work while the pins resist shear.

-Mosaic Pins.
-Decorative pinwork — small rods constructed from multiple concentric or layered materials (copper, brass, stainless, colored polymer) that, when cross-sectioned, reveal a pattern: a star, a spider, a swirl.
-No functional advantage.
-Common on custom and collector knives.
+Mosaic pins.
+Decorative rods built from layered materials that reveal a pattern (a star, a swirl) when cross-sectioned.
+No functional advantage; common on custom and collector knives.

-Hidden-Tang (Wa Handle).
+Hidden tang (wa handle).
 No visible pins.
-The narrow, tapered tang drives into a corresponding tapered hole in the Wa handle, held by friction and usually epoxy.
-Traditional Japanese handle construction was designed for user-replaceability — friction fit only, no epoxy, so the handle could be tapped off and replaced as it wore out.
-Contemporary production almost always uses epoxy for permanence.
+The narrow tapered tang drives into a matching hole in the handle, held by friction and usually epoxy.
+Traditional construction used friction alone so the handle could be tapped off and replaced as it wore; modern production almost always epoxies it for permanence.